 Share your plans via email, social media #PurpleOutTN and with local media, including newspapers, radio and television partners who will invite your community to get involved.

 Spread the word in the following ways:

 - Purple Out Your Social Media.
 Take pictures of yourself, co-workers, decorations... everything your doing to "Go Purple" and share them with the #PurpleOutDay hashtag.

-- Decorate and Collect Donations.
-Purple Out your office, classroom or courthouse to raise awareness with everyone you see during Purple Out Tennessee.
-Collect donations in honor of a loved one or plan a fundraiser to support Alzheimer's Tennessee's mission.
-Click here to make a donation online.
-Decorate at Home.
+- Decorate your office, classroom or courthouse to raise awareness with everyone you see during Purple Out Tennessee.
+Decorate at home, too.
 A purple wreath on your door or purple decorations on your mailbox will show the world your support for those facing Alzheimer's disease.